AKlivtsov/ToDoApp/README.md

   1. Again.
 There is no client.
 DO IT YOURSELF WITH POSTMAN, MAN

 ## Currently in work!:
- 1. FastAPI migration + refactoring
+ 1. Refactoring server

 ## What's next?
- 1. Re-write server on FastAPI (Flask server will be deleted)
+ 1. Refactor server
  2. Create clients for telegram via reflex-the-web-framework (just Reflex)

 ## ROAD TO ITMO